danielthalhuber/c0d3-curriculum-20200312-review/lessons/js03-objects/exercises/apis/log-country-with-most-cities/README.md

 ## Signature

-- Parameters: `callback`: function to be called when lessons have been logged, used for testing
+- Parameters: `callback`: function to be called after operation is complete, used for testing
 - Returns: `undefined`
 - Side-effects: